 2. Switch to Cold-Water Wash Cycles

 Approximately 90% of the energy used by a washing machine goes toward heating the water.
 Modern detergents are formulated to work effectively in cold water, and cold washing is sufficient for the vast majority of household laundry — everything except heavily soiled items and certain medical or allergy-related needs.
-Switching from warm to cold wash on a household running 8 loads per week can save $80–$120 per year at CT electricity rates.
+Switching from warm to cold wash on a Connecticut household running 8 loads per week can save $80–$120 per year at current CT electricity rates.
+That's one of the highest-return habit changes on this list.

 3. Always Run Full Loads

 A dishwasher uses roughly the same amount of water and energy whether it's half-full or completely full.
-Same with your washer.
+The same is true of your washer.
 Running two half-loads instead of one full load doubles your energy and water consumption for the same amount of cleaning.
-Wait for a full load — it's one of the simplest, highest-impact habits you can build to lower your energy bill without spending a dime.
+Waiting for a full load is one of the simplest, highest-impact habits you can build to lower your energy bill — and it costs you nothing.

 4. Set Your Refrigerator to the Right Temperature

 The Department of Energy recommends a refrigerator temperature of 37°F and a freezer temperature of 0°F. Many refrigerators are set colder than necessary — every degree below the optimal range increases energy consumption by approximately 2.5%.
 Check your actual temperature with an appliance thermometer (the dial setting is often inaccurate) and adjust accordingly.
-This costs nothing and saves year-round.
+At Connecticut electricity rates, this small calibration saves money every single day of the year.

 5. Clean Your Dryer Vent for Efficiency — Not Just Safety

 Most homeowners know a clogged dryer vent is a fire hazard.
 Fewer realize it's also a significant energy waster.
-A partially blocked vent can increase drying time per load by 25–50%, meaning your 45-minute cycles become 60-minute cycles consuming proportionally more electricity.
-Annual professional vent cleaning pays for itself in energy savings within the first year for most CT households.
+A partially blocked vent can increase drying time per load by 25–50%, turning 45-minute cycles into 60-minute cycles that consume proportionally more electricity.
+Annual professional vent cleaning pays for itself in energy savings within the first year for most Connecticut households.
 If you're overdue, book a service call with MY APPLIANCE Repair — it's a quick visit that covers both safety and savings.

 6. Don't Block Your Refrigerator's Condenser Coils

 Refrigerators with coils on the back need airspace to dissipate heat.
-If your fridge is pushed tight against the wall with no clearance, it has to work significantly harder to cool.
-Leave at least an inch of clearance behind and ensure nothing is stored on top of the unit blocking heat dissipation.
-Cleaning the coils twice a year reduces energy consumption by an additional 10–15%.
+If your fridge is pushed tight against the wall, it has to work significantly harder to maintain temperature — and that extra effort shows up directly on your energy bill.
+Leave at least an inch of clearance behind the unit and ensure nothing stored on top is blocking heat dissipation.
+Cleaning the coils twice a year reduces energy consumption by an additional 10–15% — a small habit with a measurable impact at CT electricity rates.

 7. Use Your Appliances' Delay-Start and Eco Features

 Modern dishwashers, washers, and dryers include eco modes that use less water and lower heat settings to achieve comparable results.
-The energy saving cycle on a Bosch dishwasher, for example, uses significantly less electricity than the standard cycle for everyday loads.
-These modes exist specifically to help you lower your energy bill — make them your default rather than an occasional override.
+The energy-saving cycle on a Bosch dishwasher, for example, uses significantly less electricity than the standard cycle for everyday loads.
+These modes exist specifically to help Connecticut homeowners lower their energy bill — make them your default rather than an occasional override.

 8. Unplug Phantom Load Appliances

 Appliances in standby mode still consume electricity — sometimes 5–15 watts continuously.
 A microwave with a digital clock, a coffee maker with a programmable display, a toaster oven on standby — these phantom loads add up.
-A smart power strip or simple unplugging habit for appliances you use only occasionally can reduce your phantom load by $30–$60 per year in CT.
+A smart power strip or a simple unplugging habit for appliances you use only occasionally can reduce your phantom load by $30–$60 per year in Connecticut, where every watt costs more than the national average.

 9. Understand ENERGY STAR Ratings Before You Buy

-When it's time to replace an appliance, ENERGY STAR certification is worth paying attention to.
+When it's time to replace an appliance, ENERGY STAR certification is worth paying close attention to.
 ENERGY STAR refrigerators use at least 15% less energy than the federal minimum standard; ENERGY STAR washers use 25% less energy and 33% less water.
-Over a 10-year appliance lifespan, these savings are substantial — often $200–$500 per appliance at CT electricity rates.
-Factor the operating cost, not just the purchase price, into your replacement decision.
+Over a 10-year appliance lifespan, these savings are substantial — often $200–$500 per appliance at Connecticut electricity rates.
+Factor the operating cost, not just the purchase price, into every replacement decision.

 10. Don't Ignore a Poorly Maintained Appliance's Energy Cost